Boogeyman2505/Machine_Learning_Project_Tasks/README.md

 Attribute Information:

-● ID: Customer ID ● Age: Customer's age in completed years ● Experience: #years of professional experience ● Income: Annual income of the customer ($000) ● ZIP Code: Home Address ZIP code. ● Family: Family size of the customer ● CCAvg: Avg. spending on credit cards per month ($000) ● Education: Education Level.
-1: Undergrad; 2: Graduate; 3: Advanced/Professional ● Mortgage: Value of house mortgage if any. ($000) ● Personal Loan: Did this customer accept the personal loan offered in the last campaign? ● Securities Account: Does the customer have a securities account with the bank? ● CD Account: Does the customer have a certificate of deposit (CD) account with the bank? ● Online: Does the customer use internet banking facilities? ● Credit card: Does the customer use a credit card issued by the bank?
+● ID: Customer ID
+● Age: Customer's age in completed years
+● Experience: #years of professional experience
+● Income: Annual income of the customer ($000)
+● ZIP Code: Home Address ZIP code.
+● Family: Family size of the customer
+● CCAvg: Avg. spending on credit cards per month ($000) ● Education: Education Level.
+1: Undergrad; 2: Graduate; 3: Advanced/Professional
+● Mortgage: Value of house mortgage if any. ($000)
+● Personal Loan: Did this customer accept the personal loan offered in the last campaign?
+● Securities Account: Does the customer have a securities account with the bank?
+● CD Account: Does the customer have a certificate of deposit (CD) account with the bank?
+● Online: Does the customer use internet banking facilities?
+● Credit card: Does the customer use a credit card issued by the bank?

 Objective: The classification goal is to predict the likelihood of a liability customer buying personal loans.

 Steps and tasks:

-Import the datasets and libraries, check datatype, statistical summary, shape, null values etc Check if you need to clean the data for any of the variables
+1. Import the datasets and libraries, check shape and datatype.
-EDA: Study the data distribution in each attribute and target variable, share your findings. ● Number of unique in each column? ● Number of people with zero mortgage? ● Number of people with zero credit card spending per month? ● Value counts of all categorical columns. ● Univariate and Bivariate analysis
+2. Visualise the dataset using plotting using heatmaps and plots.
+You can study data distributions for each attribute as well.
+3. Clean the dataset by removing missing values and other things.
+4. Transform attributes into numerical values and other necessary transformations
-Apply necessary transformations for the feature variables Normalise your data and split the data into training and test set in the ratio of 70:30 respectively Use the Logistic Regression model to predict the likelihood of a customer buying personal loans.
+5. Normalise your data and split the data into training, validation and test set in the appropriate ratio.
-Print all the metrics related for evaluating the model performance Build various other classification algorithms and compare their performance Give a business understanding of your model
+6. Use linear regression, Support Vector Regressor for training and get errors.
+7. Use Decision Tree Regressor and Random Forest Regressors.
+8. Build an artificial neural network and train it with different layers and hyperparameters.
+Experiment a little.
+Use keras.
+9. Pick the best model based on error as well as generalisation.
+10.Save your model and predict on the test set.